polina-c/flutter-auth-ui/README.md

 ## Custom Layout and Language

 To customize UI and/or language, invoke fauiBuildCustomAuthScreen instead of fauiBuildAuthScreen.

 See [the demo](https://github.com/polina-c/flutter-auth-ui/tree/master/example/custom_ui) for the details.

+## Use the Retrieved Token to Access Your Data to Database

+Utilize methods loadDoc and saveDoc of the class FauiDbAccess.

+See [the demo](https://github.com/polina-c/flutter-auth-ui/tree/master/example/access_data) for the details.

 # Contribute